opendri/opendri.github.com/guide/chapter7.md

 The goals of the Sustaining phase can include:

 * Creating opportunities for training and networking that increase the interconnections between members of the network of data collectors, curators, analysts, and decision makers.
+* Linking the projects with other development partners, including handing off the OpenDRI program to other organizations.
 * Building trust in the accuracy and authority of the data.
 * Encouraging academic institutions to include OpenDRI training materials, software, and data in their curricula.
 * Catalyzing the development of organizations around data collection and management, often as social enterprises.